 Clients 12 - 15 years of age may receive earlobe & basic helix (ear cartilage) piercings only.

 Minor clients 15 years of age and older can enjoy our full range of services with the exception of larger gauge, surface, tongue, nipple or genital piercings.

 Clients 18 years of age and older can enjoy our full range of services.

 Potential Restrictions from Getting Pierced*

 We cannot pierce anyone who is pregnant or nursing.
 A mother's body is undergoing many changes that can make healing a piercing very difficult.
-Plus, in the wildly unlikely event a mother were to develop an infection that could be hazardous to the child/fetus.
+Plus, in the unlikely event a mother were to develop an infection, it could be hazardous to the child/fetus.

 No individual under the influence of drugs or alcohol can receive a piercing at our studio.
 Not only would someone under the influence be unable to appropriately consent to being pierced, but they would also bleed a considerable amount more.